sanchitvj/sports_betting_analytics_engine/README.md

-# BetFlow: Real-time Sports Betting Analytics Platform
+# Betflow: Real-time Sports Betting Analytics Platform

 ---

-BetFlow is a modern data and analytics engineering platform designed for real-time sports betting analytics, combining streaming and batch processing capabilities to provide comprehensive insights for sports betting decisions.
+Betflow is a modern data and analytics engineering platform designed for real-time sports betting analytics, combining streaming and batch processing capabilities to provide comprehensive insights for sports betting decisions.

 > Note:
 > 1. This project in any capacity **does not endorse or encourage gambling**.
 The